Maidaan: Ajay Devgn's Biopic On Football Coach Syed Abdul Rahim Gets A Title; Film Goes On Floors!

 Last year in July, it was reported that Ajay Devgn is all set to star in a biopic on legendary football coach, Syed Abdul Rahim.
 The big announcement left everyone quite excited and eager to watch the 'Shivaay' actor play the unsung hero on the big screen.

 A year later, the makers have now revealed that the Ajay Devgn starrer has been titled, 'Maidaan'.
-The film hit the shooting floors today and the actor took to his Twitter page to share a sneak-peek of the film.
+The film hit the shooting floors today and the actor took to his Twitter page to share a sneak peek of the film.

 Sharing this teaser poster on his social media page, Ajay wrote, "#maidaankicksoff today!" (sic)